What Systems Do Dance Studios Need to Scale Successfully?

 If a class includes kindergarten-aged students or dancers with previous preschool experience, 45 minutes is often a strong fit.
 At this age, students may be ready for more detailed instruction while still benefiting from movement-based learning.

 These recommendations are not rigid rules.
 They are guidelines.
 A class with excellent pacing and a child-centered curriculum can sometimes hold attention better than a shorter class with too much waiting or repetition.
+Studios using a proven preschool dance curriculum often find it easier to match class time with realistic developmental goals.

 How the length of preschool dance classes affects attention span